— John Brisker (@JohnBrisker2021) September 23, 2023

 Davis found himself in Bean Town the next season, where he is mostly known for missing a between the legs dunk in the middle of a game.
 Lucky for Davis, he was able to get the rebound, that counted, and score in classic Davis fashion with a windmill dunk.

-In Davis' defense, he can throw down between the legs dunks in his sleep and during the 2000 NBA dunk contest, he became the first person to ever pull off a between the legs two-hand reverse dunk.
-The underrated first is rarely mentioned but the same goes for when he did pull off a between the legs dunk in the middle of a game with the Cavs.
-But, since that was the Pre-LeBron Cavs nobody noticed or cared.
+In Davis’ defense, he can throw down between-the-legs dunks in his sleep, and during the 2000 NBA dunk contest, he became the first person ever to pull off a between-the-legs two-hand reverse dunk.
+The underrated first is rarely mentioned, but the same goes for when he did pull off a between-the-legs dunk in the middle of a game with the Cavs.
+Since that was the Pre-LeBron Cavs, nobody noticed or cared.

 STILL GETTING BUCKETS

-Davis spent three seasons in Boston, then jumped around to the Twolves, back to the Heat and then to the Pre-CP3 Clippers.
-He then took his talents overseas and played everywhere from Turkey to China to France to Puerto Rico before coming back to the states to play with the Erie BayHawks in the D-League.
+Davis spent three seasons in Boston, then jumped around to the Twolves, back to the Heat, and then to the Pre-CP3 Clippers.
+He then took his talents overseas, playing in countries such as Turkey, China, France, and Puerto Rico before returning to the United States to play with the Erie BayHawks in the D-League.

-Earlier this year, I saw his name on a flyer for a Church celeb basketball game in Sugarland, TX.
+Earlier this year, I saw his name on a flyer for a Church Celebrity basketball game in Sugar Land, TX.
 I went to the game hoping to see and speak with Davis, but he, along with every name on the flyer, was a no-show for the Church scam.
-I left disappointed, went home and then searched for Ricky Davis in YouTube.
-30 minutes later, I was still watching Davis highlights and felt the same joy I felt watching him back in 1998.
+I left disappointed, went home, and then searched for Ricky Davis on YouTube.
+Thirty minutes later, I was still watching Davis highlights and felt the same joy I felt watching him almost hit his head on the rim in 1998.

 2018 UPDATE: THE BIG 3